 If you still have questions, you are welcome to e-mail or call us.
-This page is reference for the raised panel profile selections, edge profile choices, and the slab door designs.
+This page is reference for the inside radius raised panel profile selections and edge profile choices.

 And then after you piece it all together, you can request a quote by using our Quotation and Ordering Form.